Beyond Fine Pitch.

 with 3D Printing

-Moore's Law is under threat unless probe testing evolves.
+Moore's Law is under threat unless wafer probing evolves.

 Shrinking component sizes and increased interconnect density needs dramatic innovation in probing technology to access finer pitch.